 Jim Thompson deserves a special mention.
 He was an American architect turned silk entrepreneur who fell in love with Thailand and did everything he could to bring back to splendor the art of silk production in the country.
 So much he loved Thailand that he established his residence there, in a house that was fully built according to Thai traditions.
 He disappeared mysteriously during a visit to Malaysia in 1967.

 Visiting Jim Thompson House is one of the best things to do in Bangkok, but it can’t be done independently.
 It is necessary to arrive a bit in advance and sign up for a guided tour, which costs around 120 Baht including the entrance fee.
 The tour is available in English and French.
 The guides take visitors around the house, giving a good explanation of the architectural style of the house and of the various artifacts to be found there.
 Photos are not allowed inside the buildings but just in the gardens.

 These are some good guided tour of Jim Thompson House:

 Visit the flower market

-Among the top things to do in Bangkok there is visiting the wholesale flowers market, Pak Klong.
-What is interesting about Pak Klong is that it is open 24/7 – in fact I visited when it was already dark.
+Make sure to visit Bangkok best flowers market, Pak Klong.
+What is interesting about Pak Klong is that it is open 24/7 – in fact you can visit when it is already dark.
 Pretty much any kind of flower is sold here, from the traditional roses to the lotus flowers which are worked to various shapes.
 Shop keepers use ice to keep the flowers fresh against the heat of the city, and most businesses are family run.

 Here’s some amazing tours of the flower market to pick from: